diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 For example, range(1,5) gives the sequence [1, 2, 3, 4]
 Note that range() generates only one number at a time, if you want the full list of numbers, call list() on the range() , for example, list(range(5)) will result in [0, 1, 2, 3, 4]

-Remember that the else part is optional.
-When included, it is always executed once after the for loop is over unless a break statement is encountered.
+Remember that the `else` part is optional.
+When included, `it is always executed once after the for loop is over unless a break statement is encountered`.

 Remember that the for..in loop works for any sequence.

-An important note is that if you break out of a for or while loop, any corresponding loop else block is not executed.
+`An important note is that if you break out of a for or while loop, any corresponding loop else block is not executed`.

-The continue statement is used to tell Python to skip the rest of the statements in the current loop block and to continue to the next iteration of the loop.
+The `continue` statement is used to tell Python to skip the rest of the statements in the current loop block and to continue to the next iteration of the loop.

 ## Functions